Very ampleness of the canonical bundle of surfaces of type (1, 2, 2) on abelian threefolds: On the canonical map of the bidouble cover of a principal polarization

-\end{rmk} \begin{thm1} Let $\Surf$ be as in diagram \ref{diagrampullbackTheta}. \begin{itemize} \item[1)] Let us suppose that $P$ and $Q$ are different points on $\Surf$ such that $\phi_{\Surf}(P) = \phi_{\Surf}(Q)$.
-Then one of the following cases occurs: \begin{itemize} \item[$\bullet$] $Q = -g.P$ for some non-trivial element $g$ of $\GrpJ$.
-This case arises precisely when $P$ and $Q$ belong to the canonical curve $\Surf \cap \Surf_g$. \item[$\bullet$] $Q = g.P$ for some non-trivial element $g$ of $\GrpJ$.
-This case arises precisely when $P$ and $Q$ belong to the translate $\Surf_{h}$, for every $h \in \GrpJ - \{g\}$. \item[$\bullet$] $P$ and $Q$ are two base points of $|\Surf|$ which belong to the same $\GrpJ$-orbit. \end{itemize} \item[2)] The differential of the canonical map of $\Surf$ is injective at every point. \end{itemize} \end{thm1} To prove the theorem, we begin by fixing some notations and recalling some known facts about the behavior of the canonical map of the surfaces in a polarization of type $(1,1,2)$, which has been developed by F. Catanese and F-O Schreier in their joint work \cite{CataneseSchreyer1}.
-The strategy is essentially then to consider the canonical projections which naturally arise from the isogenies onto $(1,1,2)$-polarized abelian $3$-folds.
+\begin{itemize} \item[1)] If $P$ and $Q$ are two distinct points on $\Surf$ whose image with respect to the canonical map of $\Surf$ is the same, then one of the following cases occurs: \begin{itemize} \item[$\bullet$] $Q = -g.P$ for some non-trivial element $g$ of $\GrpJ$.
+This case arises precisely when $P$ and $Q$ belong to the canonical curve $\Surf \cap \Surf_{g}$, where $\gamma(g)=1$. \item[$\bullet$] $Q = g.P$ for some non-trivial element $g$ of $\GrpJ$.
+This case arises precisely when $P$ and $Q$ belong to the translate $\Surf_{h}$, for every $h \in \GrpJ - \{g\}$. \item[$\bullet$] $P$ and $Q$ are two base points of $|\Surf|$ which belong to the same $\GrpJ$-orbit. \end{itemize} \item[2)] The differential of the canonical map of $\Surf$ is injective at every point. \end{itemize} \end{thm1} To prove Theorem \ref{injectivedifferential}, we begin by fixing some notations and recalling some known facts about the behavior of the canonical map of the surfaces in a polarization of type $(1,1,2)$, which has been developed by F. Catanese and F-O Schreier in their joint work \cite{CataneseSchreyer1}.
+The strategy we use to prove the first claim is essentially then to consider the canonical projections which naturally arise from the isogenies onto $(1,1,2)$-polarized abelian threefolds.

-\noindentTX To this purpose, for every non-trivial element $g$ of $\GrpJ$, we denote by $A_g$ the $(1,1,2)$-polarized abelian threefold obtained as the quotient of $A$ by $g$, by $q_{g}$ the projection of $A$ onto $A_g$, and by $\mathcal{T}_g$ the image $q_g(\Surf)$ in $A_g$.
+\noindentTX To this purpose, for every non-trivial element $g$ of $\GrpJ$, we denote by $A_g$ the $(1,1,2)$-polarized abelian threefold obtained as the quotient of $A$ by $g$, by $q_{g}$ the projection of $A$ onto $A_g$, and by $\TD_g$ the image $q_g(\Surf)$ in $A_g$.
 We have then the following diagram: